dmitri-mcguckin/civ-randomizer/README.md

 A Discord bot for randomly selecting a subset of civs from all that's available in `Sid Meyer's Civilization V`, *(including all DLC's)* to make multiplayer with your friends spicy.

+This bot is an alternative to the default in-game randomization that the base game provides.
+Instead of only randomly choosing one civ, at the start and not knowing what you have until you load into the game, you can now choose from a subset of civs.
+This bot enables friend groups to to team picking/fighting in a more interesting way as well as draft picking, (both teams alternate banning, then random pools are chosen, both teams alternate choosing).

 # End-User *(Client)* Stuff

 ### Discord client commands: